-The Educational Supervisor is responsible for overseeing training to ensure that trainee is making the necessary clinical and educational progress.
+The Educational Supervisor (for general practice training this is usually a GP trainer) is responsible for overseeing training to ensure that a trainee is making the necessary clinical and educational progress.
+(The Gold Guide, paragraph 4.22)

 The Educational Supervisor should develop a learning plan and educational objectives with the trainee which is mutually agreed and incorporates actions and timescales that may be required following feedback from Clinical Supervisors.